Aidoku/aidoku-rs/README.md

-# Aidoku Rust Source
+# Aidoku Rust Source API
-**NOTE:** This isn't compatible with the current version of Aidoku (yet), it's just meant for drafting out the new format.
+**NOTE:** This library currently requires Rust nightly, which can be installed with `rustup default nightly`.

 ## Setup
 To make a new source: